 The Council, as a Harbour Authority, is responsible for the following maritime services: Beaumaris, Fryars Bay, Glyn Garth, Menai Bridge, Red Wharf Bay and Amlwch Harbour.
 The Statutory Harbour Undertakings (Accounts, etc.) Regulations 1983, no. 931, exempts harbour authorities with a turnover of less than £250,000 from the requirement to prepare separate harbour accounts under the Harbours Act 1964.
 The income and expenditure for Maritime Services are, instead, included in these accounts within the expenditure and income for the Regulation and Economic Development Service.
-In 2020/21, the turnover on maritime services was £34,774 (£48,361.45 in 2019/20).
-Costs incurred during the year were £91,669 (which includes £18,809 of loan interest/capital repayment).
+In 2020/21, the turnover on maritime services was £34,774 (£48,361 in 2019/20).
+Costs incurred during the year were £91,669 (which includes £18,809 interest on capital loans/repayments).